-Only environmental risks from the use of PT 2 disinfectants are considered in this quidance document so far.
+• Only environmental risks from the use of PT 4 disinfectants are considered in this guidance document so far.

-2. Risk mitigation measures for PT 2 disinfectants
+2. Risk mitigation measures for PT 4 disinfectants

-Disinfectants used in the private and public health area are an important tool for maintaining hygiene conditions and for infection control by preventing the growth of microbiological pathogens.
-The use of disinfectants for professional uses is usually integrated in a general concept or management system for good hygiene practice according to European and national legislation.
-This is not applicable for private use.
+Disinfectants used for the food and feed area (PT 4) are an important tool for maintaining hygiene conditions and for infection control by preventing microbiological pathogens.
+The use of disinfectants for professional uses is usually integrated in a general concept for good hygiene practice such as the "Hazard Analysis and Critical Control Points" (HACCP) which is referred to in European legislation such as Regulations (EC) No 852/2004 and 853/2004 on the hygiene of foodstuffs.
+However, this is not applicable for private use.

-Several active substances may be rapidly degraded by chemical-physical processes during application or biodegraded in STP.
-Other active substances may be toxic and/or may cause long lasting effects.
-STPs are important intermediate compartments for PT 2 disinfectants and need to be protected from substances inhibitory to the activated sludge organisms.
+Several active substances may be rapidly degraded by chemical-physical processes during application or biodegraded in STPs.
+Other active substances or additives may be toxic and/or may cause long lasting effects.
+As STPs are important intermediate compartments for PT 4 disinfectants they need to be protected from substances inhibitory to the activated sludge organisms.

 In addition, disinfectants may also be directly discharged to surface water depending on the capacity of the on-site wastewater (pre)treatment plant and/or the connection to a sewer discharging to municipal STPs.
 Another source for direct discharges is the storm water overflow of STPs.
-Depending on the chemical properties of the active substances, evaporation to the air might also be a major pathway e.g. for aldehydes and alcohols.
-In the STP the concentration might decline through chemical reactions e.g. with proteins.
+In small farms without connection to the sewer system wastewater from milking parlours may also be discharged to the manure and subsequently to the soil.